Expenses

 If your regular work base is your home address

-For employees who contractually work from home, the mileage you must deduct will depend on:
+If you fall into the small category of employees who are contractually required to work from home for business reasons (such as Designated Home Workers), the mileage you must deduct from your claim will depend on:

 • where your home is in relation to the area you need to travel to